(1) NOTES AND SIGNIFICANT ACCOUNTING POLICIES

 (ii) Dividend and Interest income

-Dividend income is recognised when the company’s right to receive dividend is established.
-Interest income is recognised on a time proportion basis taking into account the amount outstanding and the effective interest rate applicable.
+Dividend income is recognized when the company’s right to receive dividend is established.
+Interest income is recognized on a time proportion basis taking into account the amount outstanding and the effective interest rate applicable.

 (VI) Foreign currencies